Big Picture Packaging

 Kuyasa is also home to the Yiza Ekhaya Soup Kitchen, which GREEN HOME has been actively supporting since Mandela Day in 2010.

 Yiza Ekhaya provides food, shelter and a safe space to 250 children in one of the poorest neighbourhoods in the country.
 It is run by Mickey Linda, who initially used her own pension to feed local children in the Kuyasa area.
+The Yiza Ekhaya Soup Kitchen is a fantastic charity run by Mama Mickey in her community.
+Mickey is a pensioner, but she works tirelessly with her team of volunteers to feed, clothe, inspire and provide a safe space for 250 children, as well as vulnerable adults.

 GREEN HOME has been instrumental in providing financial, practical and networking support, helping Yiza Ekhaya grow into a beacon of hope and positive change in the community.

-A few years ago, GREEN HOME helped provide Yiza Ekhaya with a permanent structure in the form of Khayelitsha’s first (and SA”s third) Hemp building.
+A few years ago, GREEN HOME helped provide Yiza Ekhaya with a permanent structure in the form of Khayelitsha’s first (and SA’s third) Hemp building.
 Today Yiza Ekhaya continues to demonstrate what can be achieved with coordinated and caring community involvement – suitably housed in a building made from natural, healthy plant-based materials.